J’aime RD Congo

 KOLWEZI

-After its launch in Lubumbashi, the first stop was the Sauti ya Macho Art Festival and the National Museum of Kolwezi.
-There, in a major mining center known for copper, cobalt, and uranium extraction, the duo created a 15-meter banner mounted on a hand-cranked device—functioning like a horizontal stop-motion film of new Kolwezi-inspired “J’aime” slogans.
+After its launch in Lubumbashi in October 2024, the project’s first stop was Kolwezi in July 2025, at the invitation of the Sauti ya Macho Art Festival and the National Museum of Kolwezi.
+In this major mining center—renowned for its copper, cobalt, and uranium extraction—the duo created a 15-meter banner mounted on a hand-cranked mechanism, operating like a horizontal stop-motion film that unveiled new Kolwezi-inspired “J’aime” slogans.

 J’aime BELGIQUE – INGA – KOLWEZI (2025)